 Second, when the Adjutant General’s Office of the U.S. Army provided the names of the dead to the monument commission in March 1867, they included for each regiment not only the names of those who died in the battles of Valverde, Apache Canyon, Glorieta and Peralta, but also those who died “in various skirmishes with the Indians.”
 Included in this listing were soldiers from the following regiments:

-- 1st Regiment Colorado Infantry Volunteers: “1 killed by Apache Indians July 16, 1862”
+- 1st Regiment Colorado Infantry Volunteers: one private “killed by Apache Indians” near Fort Craig on July 16, 1862

-- 2nd Colorado Cavalry Volunteers: “1 killed by Indians above Pulvedera August 12, 1862”
+- 2nd Colorado Cavalry Volunteers: one corporal “killed by Indians” above Pulvedera on August 12, 1862

-In addition, a separate list provided by the Adjutant General’s Office to the commission identified some 24 “officers and enlisted men killed by Indians in the different regiments and companies while on scouts and in skirmishes in the Territory of New Mexico.”
+In addition, a separate list provided by the Adjutant General’s Office to the commission identified another 24 “officers and enlisted men killed by Indians in the different regiments and companies while on scouts and in skirmishes in the Territory of New Mexico.”
 Included on this list were 12 soldiers from the New Mexico volunteers and twelve soldiers from the Colorado volunteers.
 11]

 It thus appears that either the commission requested the names of these individuals who died not in the Civil War battles but rather in “skirmishes with the Indians,” or that the Adjutant General’s office provided these additional names at its own initiative.
 Either way, the commission had this information in their hands by March 1867 and could well have been contemplating an alteration to the monument to accommodate these additional names.